Code-Institute-Submissions/user-centric-frontend-project/README.md

 ## Features

-The landing page is made with the purpose to
+The landing page is made with different purposes, to grab the user attention and take action in terms of subscription.

+The feature section is mainly developed to detail what are the features the company has and what are their price.

+The testimonial section is the section in which the gym has a more personal approach with the website user.
+Two different users and a personal trainer left their terstimony to detail their experience, succes history and impressions with the gym.
+So, future users may remove their objections and subscribe/join the Gym service.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z